-It was an historic year for Dubai International Airport in 2018, which saw institution celebrate its billionth passenger – an incredible milestone.
+It was a historic year for Dubai International Airport in 2018, which saw the institution celebrate its billionth passenger – an incredible milestone.
 That billionth passenger was nine-year-old Miami-native Arjun, and he and his family were given a royal welcome, greeted by Sheikh Ahmed bin Saeed Al Maktoum, President of the Dubai Civil Aviation Authority and CEO and Chairman of Emirates Group, and treated to a four-day, luxury-laden excursion into the city itself.
-The glitz and glamour of the occasion was not lost on young Arjun, and he now plays an indelible role in Dubai International Airport’s story of monumental transformation.
+The glitz and glamor of the occasion was not lost on young Arjun, and he now plays an indelible role in Dubai International Airport’s story of monumental transformation.

 The airport has evolved from a single runway of compacted sand to become one of the most modern and dynamic travel hubs in the world.
-With an annual growth rate of (on average) more than 13 percent, Dubai International is expanding even quicker than its rivals in London, Paris or New York.
+With an annual growth rate of (on average) more than 13 percent, Dubai International Airport (DXB) is expanding even quicker than its rivals in London, Paris and New York.
 The airport has become a symbol of Dubai’s explosion onto the world stage, a seemingly limitless growth that has seen a metropolis of shining glass and concrete emerge from the desert sands and baking heat of the Arabian Peninsula.
 Dubai has secured for itself a reputation as the world’s preeminent crossroads between East and West.

 If you’ve flown from one side of the world to the other more than a few times, it seems infeasible that you wouldn’t have touched down in the city at least once.
 But what to do if you find yourself with some hours to kill between flights when there’s not enough time to visit the city, and too much time to just sit, twiddle your thumbs, and wait for your next plane?
-We’ve taken a look at all Dubai International Airport has to offer, and what makes it one of the most varied and interesting travel hubs in the world.
+We’ve taken a look at all Dubai International Airport (DXB) has to offer, and what makes it one of the most varied and interesting travel hubs in the world.